-- 9) Once the table has been created, click in one of the top cells.
+9) Once the table has been created, click in one of the top cells.
 In the properties panel along the bottom, the Header option will appear ticked for any cells in the top row but will be blank in the other cells.
+Header

-Header - 10) An HTML header cell is usually displayed as bold and centre aligned in a web browser and it is easy to modify the format of header cells using styles. - 11) In the first row of the first cell enter Name.
+An HTML header cell is usually displayed as bold and centre aligned in a web browser and it is easy to modify the format of header cells using styles.

+10) In the first row of the first cell enter Name.
 In the second cell enter Description.
 Leave the third cell blank.

-12) Complete the next row as follows.
+11) Complete the next row as follows.
 The image to use is the file pot1.gif with the Alt text Red Earth.

-13) Complete the rest of the table as shown below.
+- 12) Complete the rest of the table as shown below.
 Each of the images should be in order so that the image for the next row will be pot2.gif.
 For each image, the alternate text should be the name of the pot.
-There should be seven pots listed when you are done.
+There should be seven pots listed when you are done. - Tip If you want to save a bit of typing, you can view the completed example at http://oneil.com.au/pc/dreamweaver/flowerpots/gallery.html and copy/paste the text from there.

-More Page Editing Using Dreamweaver CS6 This glazed ceramic pot is available in lighter and darker shades.
-These are Night Sky especially well suited to formal gardens.
-The more traditional look of this pot with its glaze design and decorative pattern Country Planter will make it ideal for an informal outdoor setting.
-Chinese Clay This imported pot stands a little over 40cm in height.
-The sealed finish makes it Flower Pot suitable for outdoor use.
-A very traditional looking 20cm high pot, with a narrow design making it perfect Italian Terracotta for long stemmed flowers.
-The carved design on this small pot can add some class to an entrance area or Carved Teracotta office setting.
-A classic design available with a glazed finish to make it suitable for the ourdoor Classic Clay patio.
+Using Dreamw veaver CC More Page Editing Night Sky This glazed ceramic pot is available in lighter and darker shades.
+These are especially well suited to formal gardens.
+Country Planter The more traditional look of this pot with its glaze design and decorative pattern will make it ideal for an informal outdoor setting.
+Chinese Clay Flower Pot This imported pot stands a little over 40cm in height.
+The sealed finish makes it suitable for outdoor use.
+Italian Terracotta A very traditional looking 20cm high pot, with a narrow design making it perfec for long stemmed flowers.
+Carved Teracotta The carved design on this small pot can add some class to an entrance area or office setting.
+Classic Clay A classic design available with a glazed finish to make it suitable for the ourdoon patio.

-When you created the table, the table width may have been set to 100%.
+When you created the table, the table width was set to 100%.
 In the case of this particular table that won't really matter since the contents of the table probably need that much room but widths can be easily cleared.

-14) Move your mouse over the top of the table where the table width appears.
+13) Move your mouse over the top of the table where the table width appears.
 Click on the button that appears when your mouse is over the width.

-15) From the list that appears select Clear All Widths.
+14) From the list that appears select Clear All Widths.
 You won't see much change since the contents of the table will make it stretch to take up the available space anyway but there may be some situations where you won't want a specified width and would rather a table that is just wide enough to fit its contents

-16) Save the changes and close the document.
+15) Save the changes and close the document.